nicblunck/rustcakes.com/content/rustcakes.md

 ---
 ### About me

-Working in kitchens since 2007 means there's no place I know better.
-From assisting chefs to exploring my skills as a cook, I learned everything from watching, repeating, and perfecting.
-I was working in Prague when my skills finally reached that of a chef.
+Working in kitchens since 2007 means there’s no place I know better.
+I find my baking process to be therapeutic, and I'm grateful my work allows me to be creative.

-I've experimented with plant-based alternatives in my recipes for five years.
-When I made the switch to baking, I realised how therapeutic I find it, which helps when I spend so much time working and developing my process.

-Making cool shit is all I want to be doing, and one of the best things about being creative is sharing art.
-If you have a skill and want to trade, drop me an email so we can talk.
+My cakes are inspired mostly by nature and contemporary art.
+When it comes to cake design, the stranger and more bizarre the better.
+All I want to do is make cool shit.

+If you love to make cool shit too, I'm always up for a trade; whether it's tattoos, ceramics, or any other skill or service.
+If you're interested, please don't hesitate to contact me.

-When I have time, I use the resources I have to bake for the less fortunate.
-When you choose to order a cake with me, you help me make that a possibility.
-So thank you very much for choosing to support my project.
+When I have time, I use the resources I have to bake for charities.
+With every order, you help make that possible.

 ### About baking

-With my style of plant-based baking, my cakes are not as sweet, but still full of flavour.

-All my sponge cakes are made with plant-based butter, so you still get the texture and taste of a moist and fluffy classic sponge.
-Instead of classic buttercream, I use white chocolate ganache.
-With the help of cream of your choice and fruit compotes, you can tailor each cake to include your favourite flavours.
-I have spent years combining flavours.
-If you aren't sure what will work, I can help you find the perfect match for you.
+In general, my cakes are not too sweet, but still full of flavor.
+I also use white chocolate ganache buttercream, which is less sugary.
+All my cakes are made with plant-based butter, so you still get the texture and taste of a classic fluffy sponge.

+With a variety of options available, you can tailor each cake to include your favorite flavors.
+If you aren’t sure what will work, I can help you find the perfect match.

-All my cakes are made unique, so if you see a cake you like on my Instagram, we can talk about how we can adjust it to your style.
+If you see a cake you like on my Instagram, we can talk about how we can adjust it to your style, as all my cakes are unique.

+Thanks for taking a look at my work and I hope to hear from you soon.

+With love,

+—Hana